-Here are some helpful hints to keep your functional grass alive during this exceptional drought:
+Here are some helpful hints to keep your functional grass alive during drought cycles:

-Go for Golden Grass in the Golden State this Summer.
+Go for Golden Grass in the Golden State in the Summer.
 Decrease the number of minutes your sprinklers run.
 Grass with a little golden tone to it requires 25 to 30 percent less water than bright green grass.
 Hand water any drier patches a couple times per week.

 Water deeply, but infrequently.
 Grass grows deep, healthy roots when you water deeply but infrequently.
 Frequent, shallow watering causes shallow roots to grow, which makes your grass susceptible to drought and other problems.
 Just remember to break the total irrigation time into multiple, shorter periods to avoid run-off issues.